 Before we start, we need to clarify the shrimp species that you would like to breed.
-You basically get 3 types of shrimp.
-Their common names are Neocaridina, Caridina shrimp and Sulawesi shrimp.
-Some of them require different conditions in order to breed.
+You basically get three types of shrimp.
+Their common names are Neocaridina, Caridina shrimp, and Sulawesi shrimp.
+Some of them require different conditions to breed.

 Freshwater Shrimp Species

-To achieve these conditions you need to find out what shrimp you have and what shrimp you plan on buying or breeding.
+To achieve these conditions, you need to find out what shrimp you have and what shrimp you plan on buying or breeding – check out some of the best freshwater aquarium shrimp you can add to your tank.
 In the Caridina column, we’ve got two types, the tiger shrimp and also the crystal or Bee shrimp.
 Under them, I will list the most common ones you can find in the market.
-Next up we have Neocaridina shrimp.
-Under then I’ll also list the most common ones and lastly, we have Sulawesi shrimp.
+Next up, we have Neocaridina shrimp.
+Under then, I’ll also list the most common ones, and lastly, we have Sulawesi shrimp.

 Ok, so now that the shrimp names are out the way, let’s start.
-There are a few things that are essential or a necessity to get right in your aquarium in order to breed shrimp and there are things that will only allow you to increase the survival rate of your young and make your shrimp more comfortable in the environment.
+There are a few things that are essential or a necessity to get right in your shrimp aquarium setup to breed shrimp, and there are things that will only allow you to increase the survival rate of your young and make your shrimp more comfortable in the environment.
+Other shrimp, like mantis shrimp, required different parameters.

 But, the things on the right might not have as big of an impact as the things on the left that you should understand before trying to breed shrimp.
 So first we’re looking at the things on the left.